Beowulf: The Monsters and the Critics: Overview

 J. R. R. Tolkien's essay "Beowulf: The Monsters and the Critics", initially delivered as the Sir Israel Gollancz Memorial Lecture at the British Academy on 25 November 1936, and first published as a paper in the Proceedings of the British Academy that same year, is regarded as a formative work in modern Beowulf studies.
 In it, Tolkien speaks against critics who play down the monsters in the poem, namely Grendel, Grendel's mother, and the dragon, in favour of using Beowulf solely as a source for Anglo-Saxon history.
 Tolkien argues that rather than being merely extraneous, these elements are key to the narrative and should be the focus of study.
 In doing so he drew attention to the previously neglected literary qualities of the poem and argued that it should be studied as a work of art, not just as a historical document.
 Later critics such as Hugh Magennis, who agree with Tolkien on this point, have cited him to defend their arguments.

-The essay is a redacted version of a series of lectures that Tolkien delivered to Oxford undergraduates in the 1930s.
+The essay is an edited version of a series of lectures that Tolkien delivered to Oxford undergraduates in the 1930s.
 Notes for these lectures exist in two manuscript versions published together in 2002 as Beowulf and the Critics, edited by Michael D. C. Drout; these offer some insight into the development of Tolkien's thinking on the poem, especially his much-quoted metaphor of the material of the poem as a tower.
-"Beowulf: The Monsters and the Critics" is available in various collections including the 1983 The Monsters and the Critics, and Other Essays edited by Christopher Tolkien.
+"Beowulf: The Monsters and the Critics" is available in various collections, including the 1983 The Monsters and the Critics, and Other Essays edited by Christopher Tolkien.